seanrjohnson-neb/cdhit-rust/README.md

 fidelity**: for the supported programs and options, the `.clstr` file and the representative FASTA are byte-identical to the reference C++ (`make openmp=no`).

+The port was done almost entirely by Claude 4.8.
+Bug reports and pull requests welcome.

 ## Status

 All six clustering programs plus the three `cd-hit-auxtools` programs are